 - 9. Discussion should be consistent and should interpret the results clearly and concisely, address biological mechanism and their significance, supported with suitable literature.
 The discussion should show relevance between the results and the field of investigation and/ or hypotheses.
-Results that are already described in the RESULTS section should not be repeated in the DISCUSSION section. - 9.
+Results that are already described in the RESULTS section should not be repeated in the DISCUSSION section. - 10.
 Conclusion should be written briefly in a single paragraph but reflects the experimental results obtained.
 Conclusion should answer the objective of the research.
-Implication of results should be added stating what the findings of this research imply for animal production and (or) biology. - 10.
+Implication of results should be added stating what the findings of this research imply for animal production and (or) biology. - 11.
 Conflict of Interest should be stated clearly in the manuscript.
-Authors should clarify that there is no conflict of interest with any financial, personal, or other relationships with other people or organizations related to the material discussed in the manuscript. - 11.
+Authors should clarify that there is no conflict of interest with any financial, personal, or other relationships with other people or organizations related to the material discussed in the manuscript. - 12.
 Acknowledgement (if any) to person(s) or institution(s) who help the experiment should be stated.
 Authors should also state the name and the number of the project.

-12. References:
+13. References:

 - a.
 Please ensure that every reference cited in the text is also present in the reference list (and vice versa).
 We suggest authors use reference manager applications, such as EndNote, Mendeley, etc., to prepare citations and the list of references. - b.
 References should be the last 10 year publication, with minimum 80% of journal. - Citing a citation, such as Morris in Miftah et al. (2008), and using 'Anonym' as reference are not allowed. - d.
 Authors should not use proceeding, thesis, and dissertation as references. - e.
-The electronic publications are only allowed to use, if those are published by a competent source, such as journal and government or private institution.
-The accessed date should be put after the last sentence, except for journal. - f.
-Reference citations in the text: Takahashi (2014) or (Takahashi, 2014); O'neil et al. (2006) or (O'neil et al., 1974); Priyanto & Johnson (2011) or (Priyanto & Johnson, 2011). - g.
-References should be listed alphabetically by the author(s) last name(s) and the year of publication.
-If a reference has a digital object identifier (DOI), it should be written.
-For journals, author(s), year, title of the article(s), journal name, volume and number of publication, and pages.
-Journals should be abbreviated according to the conventional abbreviation used by Pubmed (http://www.ncbi.nlm.nih.gov/nlmcatalog/journals).
-For books, the order is all author(s), year, title of the book, name and place of publisher.
-For book chapter: author(s), year, title of the article, editor(s), book title, name and place of publisher. - h.
-Some examples of references are presented below:
+The webpage publications are only allowed to use, if those are published by a competent source, such as government or private institution. - f.
+Citation within body text of article must follow the Harvard style (authors, year).
+However, references list must be written following the American Psychological Association (APA). - g.
+Reference citations in the body text: Takahashi (2014) or (Takahashi, 2014); O'neil et al. (2006) or (O'neil et al., 1974); Priyanto and Johnson (2011) or (Priyanto & Johnson, 2011). - References should be listed alphabetically by the author(s) last name(s) and the year of publication.
+Authors should provide DOI number of each reference, especially for journal articles. - Some guidelines and examples of references are presented below: